Greem3/LVC-StardewValleyMod/README.md

 - Go to "Bot" section, and click the button that says "Reset Token"
 - Copy your bot token
 - Go to "C:\Program Files (x86)\Steam\steamapps\common\Stardew Valley\mods\LVCMod\config.json"
-- Paste your bot token into "DiscordBotToken"
+- Paste your bot token into "HostDiscordBotToken"
 - And you're done! :D

 ## [Config Voice Chat]